 The subjects’ brains were highly active, burning energy at a massive scale while the neural networks searched for the underlying structures and strategies of the game.
 By the time the subjects became experts at the game, after a week or so, their brains consumed very little energy while playing.
 It’s not that the player became better despite the brain being quieter; the player became better because the brain was quieter.
 In these players, the skills of Tetris has been burned down into the circuitry of the system, such that there were now specialized and efficient programs to deal with.

 The trick of burning tasks into the circuitry is fundamental to how brains operate: they change the circuit board of their machinery to mold themselves to their mission.
 This allows a difficult task that could be accomplished only clumsily to be achieved with rapidity and efficiency.
 In the logic of the brain, if you don’t have the right tool for the job, create it.”

 He likens one’s consciousness to the CEO of a company setting the higher level direction, making decisions when conflicting subroutines are involved, and assigning new tasks.
 As long as the zombie subroutines are running smoothly and everything goes as expected, the CEO does not need to be consulted.
 The CEO becomes involved when events in the world violate expectations and, only then, does consciousness becomes engaged.
 If the zombie systems have the capability to cover whatever is happening, they do.
 Only when they cannot handle something, you become consciously aware of it, and the CEO jumps into action.

-The picture is of my boys in full zombie mode courtesy of the new iPhone….. 🙂
+Here’s a picture of my boys in full zombie mode courtesy of the new iPhone….. 🙂Share this article!